-- The number of authorized personnel that has access to cardholder data should be limited to reduce the changes of security breaches.
+- The number of authorized personnel that has access to cardholder data should be limited to reduce the chances of security breaches.

 - Access to user accounts should follow best practices, including password encryption, authorization, authentication, log-in time limits, etc.

-- If data is hosted in an off-site datacenter, the datacenter provider has to limit the number of staff with access to the sensitive information to a much as feasible.
-Furthermore, PCI compliant datacenters must have full monitoring to ensure a secure and PCI compliant hosting environment.
+- If data is hosted in an off-site data center, the data center provider has to limit the number of staff with access to the sensitive information to as much as feasible.
+Furthermore, PCI DSS compliant data centers must have full monitoring to ensure a secure and PCI DSS compliant hosting environment.

 - All access to network resources and cardholder data must be tracked and monitored to keep cardholder data safe and secure at all times.

-- Organizations need to regularly test their network’s security posture and effectiveness of their security controls.
+- Organizations need to regularly test their network’s security posture and the effectiveness of their security controls.

 - A comprehensive information security policy must be in place for risk analysis, operational security procedures, and other general administrative tasks.

-To help all enterprises that must be PCI compliant, Cymulate has made the testing procedure fast and easy to perform – on demand, anytime and anywhere.
-Instead using the platform for an annual Risk Assessment, Cymulate recommends to conduct more frequent assessments (at least once a month), based on the organizational capabilities and resources.
+To help all enterprises that must be PCI DSS compliant, Cymulate has made the testing procedure fast and easy to perform – on demand, anytime, and anywhere.
+Instead of using the platform for an annual Risk Assessment, Cymulate recommends conducting more frequent assessments (at least once a month), based on the organizational capabilities and resources.